Pore shrinkage is a big myth. You can clean them out and dress them up, but you can’t shrink them

 - Environmental Factors: These play a large part – pores are sensitive to pollution, hot temperatures, and humidity, and when irritated can increase in size.

 Bottom line: the number of pores you have, along with the size of each pore, is genetically determined.
-The only way to really affect their appearance would be to unwind your DNA, which renders shrinkage a myth.
+The only way to really affect their appearance would be to unwind your DNA, which renders shrinkage a myth, which I discuss in greater detail here.

 Pores are, well, pores.
 Meaning dirt, oil, and bacteria can easily get trapped in them.
 Cleansing regularly will flush out the pores, so there is less risk of blackheads, breakouts, or acne.